 Much like barking, growling is a form of doggy communication.
-In other words, a growling dog is trying to tell you something, and it usually means they're not very happy.
+In other words, a growling dog is trying to tell you something, and it usually means they're very uncomfortable.

 Why is my dog growling?